 - Ensures compliance with government, funding sources and CCA regulations and requirements.

-- Performs other such duties as may be required by the Implementation and Operations Coordinator or Director within the scope of the Early Learning Resource Center.
+- Performs other such duties as may be required by the Director or Implementation or Operations Coordinator within the scope of the ELRC.

 - Ability to provide management with timely and accurate reports and recommendations.

-- Working knowledge of personal computers and networked systems and their use and applications for data base management, tracking and reporting, etc. in a human services or similar environment.
+- Working knowledge of personal computers and networked systems and their use and application for database management, tracking and reporting in a human services or similar environment.